myklst/terraform-provider-st-alicloud/docs/data-sources/cs_user_kubeconfig.md

 page_title: "st-alicloud_cs_user_kubeconfig Data Source - st-alicloud"
 subcategory: ""
 description: |-
-  This data source provides the Container Service Client of the current Alibaba Cloud user.
+  This data source provides the Kubeconfig of container service for the set Alibaba Cloud user.
 ---

 # st-alicloud_cs_user_kubeconfig (Data Source)

-This data source provides the Container Service Client of the current Alibaba Cloud user.
+This data source provides the Kubeconfig of container service for the set Alibaba Cloud user.

 ## Example Usage